 Hashtags are essential parameters for linking your posts with current discussions (trending hashtags) or turning your social media posts into searchable content.
 But, hashtags don’t work equally well on all social networks.
-They are mandatory for Twitter and Instagram, they work well for Google+, but they perform less for LinkedIn and Facebook.
+They are mandatory for Twitter and Instagram, but they perform less for LinkedIn and Facebook.
 A well-considered use of strategically chosen hashtags can have a significant impact on the visibility and reach of your social media posts.

 On some networks, you can also add @handles to reach out to specific users.
 Or, you can even add emojis to personalize your posts with emotions.
 You may also need to address your LinkedIn business contacts in a different way than your Facebook and Instagram followers.

-- Share your content on Twitter, Facebook, Google+ and LinkedIn.
+- Share your content on Twitter, Facebook and LinkedIn.

-- If you have a business page on Facebook, LinkedIn, and Google+, share your posts on your pages as well but at different times and days.
+- If you have a business page on Facebook and LinkedIn, share your posts on your pages as well but at different times and days.

-- Also share your blog post with relevant groups and communities on Facebook, LinkedIn, and Google+, but also share them on different days and times and use different messages tailored for each group.
+- Also share your blog post with relevant groups and communities on Facebook and LinkedIn, but also share them on different days and times and use different messages tailored for each group.

-- Schedule your post multiple times on Twitter and on your LinkedIn timeline, but be more restrictive with Facebook and Google+.
+- Schedule your post multiple times on Twitter and on your LinkedIn timeline, but be more restrictive with Facebook.

 - Share your blog posts as Google Posts on Google My Business.